Sporting Clube da Brava

 Sporting Clube da Brava (Capeverdean Crioulo, ALUPEC or ALUPEK: Sporting Klubi da Brava) is a football club that had played in the Premier division and plays in the Brava Island Division in Cape Verde.
 It is based in Nova Sintra the island of Brava with its offices located in nearby Lem.
 Its current coach is Ney Loko.
-Its nickname is Leões equalling the nickname to Sporting Lisbon and many other Sporting clubs.
+Its nickname is Leões (Lions), the nickname of Lisbon-based Sporting CP and many other clubs founded as branches of Sporting CP.
 Its current president is Francisco Oliveira and its coach is Ney Loko (Emanuel de Pina).

 Sporting Brava is the second most successful football (soccer) club on the island, having won 10 official regional titles.